 The Prom Night series is a bit of an anomaly when it comes to horror franchises.
-Every series has that one movie that stands out and doesn’t have much of anything to do with the others.
-Halloween III: Season of the Witch is the most often cited one of the bunch.
-It goes out of its way to make sure it can’t be construed as in any way connected with the films that came before it.
+Every series has that one movie that stands out and doesn’t have much of anything to do with the other installments.
+Halloween III: Season of the Witch is the most often cited of the bunch.
+It goes out of its way to make sure it can’t be construed as being connected with the films that came before it.
 It is its own story.
 Jason Goes to Hell is a part of the series, but only barely and shares very little connection with the rest of the franchise outside its use of the titular character.
 The Leprechaun franchise is notorious for this.
-None of those features are connected in any way, shape or form outside of Warwick Davis as the little monster.
+None of those features are connected in any way, shape or form outside of Warwick Davis as the little monster in the original cannon entries.
 Even then, there are times when he almost has to be portraying a different Leprechaun than he had played in the previous entry.
 But, Prom Night II is a different beast, entirely.

 Every good horror series needs a good villain.
 That’s one of the major keys to a franchise’s success and longevity.
 The killer in Prom Night was certainly serviceable for a fairly standard slasher, but he didn’t stand out.
 He didn’t have a strong look to be passed down to another killer or motive enough to warrant a return in a sequel.
 Mary Lou, on the other hand, is full of personality.
 She’s a perfect blend of Carrie White and Freddy Krueger, which the sequels capitalized on.

-Even though she draws comparisons with Carrie, these are really only circumstantial.
+Even though she draws comparisons with Carrie, they are primarily circumstantial.
 She happened to be killed at the prom.
 In terms of her character, though, she could not be more different.
 Whereas Carrie was quiet, repressed and hated by her peers, Mary Lou was loved by everyone.
-She was a vivacious, crude and lustful young woman.
+She was a vivacious, crude, and sexually liberated young woman.
 She had a larger than life personality, as we see in the opening flashback, that lends itself well to her eventual return as the villain of the piece.

 More than anything, Prom Night II: Hello, Mary Lou is a ghost story.
 But it’s a ghost story by way of Waxwork.
 It has a campy, but fun tone and a solid sense of humor.
-It has all the makings of a low-budget horror series, regardless of the fact that it is itself a sequel.
+It has all the makings of a low-budget horror series, regardless of the fact that it’s actually a sequel.
 Ultimately, the fact that it is Prom Night II is almost irrelevant.
-It’s easy to see how and why it shaped the franchise from that point on.
+It’s easy to see how and why it shaped the franchise from that point forward.